smithtp/hotterbetterprokaryotes/Demo/README.md

 ## Expected outputs

 The command line will feed back parameter estimates from each fit and the folder locations of the outputs.
 Figures from each of the 5 fits should be found in the /Results/ directory, along with summary.csv detailing the fitting results.

+Demo code is expected to take seconds to run.